-2.17 Employee benefit trust
+2.19 Employee benefit trust

 In the year ended December 31, 2020, the Group incorporated a trust to facilitate the acquisition of shares, by or for the benefit of employees and former employees.
-The Group issued 25 million ordinary shares to cover expected share awards to employees under the 2017 Incentive Plan.
+The Group issued 25 million ordinary shares in the year ended December 31, 2020 to cover expected share awards to employees under the 2017 Incentive Plan.